 The CTM gathered to celebrate Dr. Kishore's new NHLBI PPG grant focused on exosome treatment in heart failure.
 Congratulations to Dr. Kishore and the rest of the Temple team (Dr's.
 Koch, Houser and Elrod).

 CTM trainees went out to Luke's Lobster for lunch to celebrate Nora's last day.
 Congrats to Nora on her new teaching position in Italy!

 Jörg Heineke - Professor at Hannover Medical School and Molkentin alum, gave an excellent talk as part of the CTM Seminar Series on the Molecular Mechanisms of Heart Failure.

 Dr. Elrod and lab members Jonathan and Alyssa attended the AHA-BCVS conference in Portland, Oregon.
 Dr. Elrod participated as a judge for the New Investigator Award competition and as a panel member of a special session.
 Alyssa presented two abstracts, one on myofibroblast transdifferentiation and a second on a novel necrotic cell death pathway, and Jonathan presented his work on MCUB regulation of mitochondrial calcium uptake.

-Dr Barrie Ashby, an esteemed member of the Temple science community, retired this spring.
-He greatly advanced the knowledge of prostaglandin structure and function.
-Happy Retirement Dr Ashby!
+Dr Barrie Ashby, an esteemed member of the Temple teaching community, retired this spring.
+Happy Retirement Dr. Ashby!